RyanLandDev/Mazz/README.md

 An invite to the official support server can be found [here](https://discord.gg/aZEZ7Ct).

 ## Developers
-Want to help out?
+Want to support Mazz code-wise?
+You've come to the right place!
+You are free to propose commits anywhere in the repository.
+You'll get a free cookie 🍪

+> ### Version Info
 - Version: v6.1.0
 - Version Name: The Total Rewrite
 - Version Status: INDEV

 > ### Tips
 - Use ESLint
 - Commit from your code editor

 > ### Dependencies
 - Language: Javascript
 - Runtime: Node.js
+- Library: Discord.js 11.5
 - DB Provider: TBD

 > ### Contributors